Annual Septic Compliance Inspection

 Why Choose Our Annual Septic Compliance Inspection

 Annual septic compliance inspection is a specialized service that demands qualified professionals with the right credentials and equipment.
 Action Septic Service employs licensed septic contractors, certified inspectors, and trained sanitarians who perform hundreds of compliance inspections each year across residential and commercial properties.
+Our team also provides plumbing services and can evaluate sewer and well connections as part of a complete site assessment.

 We carry full insurance and maintain active registrations with local and state regulatory agencies.
-Our inspectors arrive with a sludge judge, soil probe, inspection camera, and dye tablets — everything needed to assess your on site wastewater treatment system from the septic tank to the furthest lateral line.
+Our inspectors arrive with a sludge judge, soil probe, inspection camera, and dye tablets – everything needed to assess your on site wastewater treatment system from the septic tank to the furthest lateral line.
+We also perform site evaluation to confirm the system is designed and installed according to approved plans.

 Signs You Need Annual Septic Compliance Inspection

 Annual septic compliance inspection is required in many jurisdictions on a fixed schedule, but certain warning signs mean you should call Action Septic Service right away rather than waiting for your next scheduled date.
+The following conditions apply to most septic systems and should make you take action immediately – do not wait to follow up if you notice any of these issues.

 Our Annual Septic Compliance Inspection Process

 Annual septic compliance inspection is a structured, step by step evaluation that Action Septic Service performs the same way every time to guarantee thorough and consistent results.
+While specific requirements may vary by jurisdiction, the following steps apply to most inspections.

 Step 2 — Open and Inspect the Septic Tank.
 We remove the access lids and visually inspect the interior.
 The inspector measures the scum layer and sludge layer using a sludge judge, evaluates the clear zone depth, and checks both the inlet baffle and outlet baffle for cracks, corrosion, or structural deficiencies.
+If baffles are damaged or missing, we recommend replacement.
+We also check the fill level to ensure proper capacity.

 Brands We Use